cbeck88/visit_struct/README.md

 where both the visitor and struct are template parameters, and use this to visit the members of any struct.

-Unfortunately, current versions of C++ lack reflection, and it's not possible to obtain from a generic class type `T` the list of its members, using templates or anything else, even if `T` is a complete type (in which case, the compiler obviously knows its members).
+Unfortunately, current versions of C++ *lack reflection*.
+It's not possible to *programmatically inspect* the list of members of a generic class type `S`, using templates or anything else standard, even if `S` is a complete type (in which case, the compiler obviously knows its members).
 If we're lucky we might get something like this in C++20, but right now there's no way to actually implement the fully generic `apply_visitor`.